 W - Wood debris or other cellulose containing material should not abut the structure.

 Distance from the house is not critical, but installing them 1-2 feet from the foundation would be a good choice.
-This is to avoid placing the bait in soil that may have been previously treated with termiticides.
-You certainly wouldn't want to apply insecticides of any type directly to the ground in which bait stations have been inserted after you’ve gone to the trouble of avoiding likely termiticide-treated dirt when you installed the stations.
+Avoid placing the bait station in soil that may have been previously treated with termiticides(unless they have been nonrepellent termite chemicals).
+You certainly wouldn't want to apply repellent insecticides of any type directly to the ground in which bait stations have been inserted after you’ve gone to the trouble of avoiding likely termiticide-treated dirt when you installed the stations.

 When backfilling the dirt after the station is placed in the ground, make sure there are no air pockets around the bait stations.
 Also, make sure the lip of the station is flush with the ground.
 Make sure to mark the location of the bait stations on your graph or use small surveyor’s flags or some other method of determining the placements of the bait stations.
 Several months from now, they will be more difficult to find than you might think.